nikhovas/goshort/README.md

 See `docs/swagger.yaml` for swagger Rest API.

+To regenerate `swag init` in the root of the project.

 ### Authorization

 For simplicity the project uses a simple Bearer token auth, which you can specify with